-Parking lots shall be designed for the flood mitigation storm not to exceed top of curb with maximum ponding at low points of one (1) foot.
+Parking lots shall be designed for the flood mitigation storm not to exceed top of curb with a maximum depth at low points of one (1) foot.
 The flood mitigation storm shall be contained on-site or within dedicated easements.